TykTechnologies/tyk-operator/docs/getting-started.md

 ### Tyk CE

-To create an API Key, we will need the API ID that we wish to grant the key access to, then creating the key is a very simple API call to the endpoint.
+To create an API Key, we will need the API ID that we wish to grant the key access to.
+Then creating the key is a very simple API call to the endpoint.

-> **Prerequisite**: You will need your API secret, this is the `secret` property of the tyk.conf file.
+> **Prerequisite**: You will need your API secret.
+This is the `secret` property of the tyk.conf file.
 Once you have this value, you can use them to access the Gateway API

-In order to obtain API ID, we can describe ApiDefinition resource that represents our `httpbin` API.
+To obtain API ID, we can describe ApiDefinition resource that represents our `httpbin` API.

 ```bash
 kubectl describe tykapis httpbin